buggydev1/Endless_Fight/README.md

 #### Game Features
 * Player has two heros to control.
 * Heros have a list of skills to pick from
-* Endless amount of boss to fight.
+* Endless amount of bosses to fight.

 #### Wireframing: